Priesemann-Group/covid19_inference/docs/doc/model.rst

 Model
 =====

-Give an overview how the model is constructed:

-* Create an Instance of the base class
-* Everything else is attached to the pymc3 model.
+If you are familiar with ``pymc3``, then looking at the example below should explain how our model works.
+Otherwise, here is a quick overivew:

+* First, we have to create an instance of the base class (that is derived from pymc3s model class).
+It has some convenient properties to get the range of the data, simulation length and so forth.
+* We then add details that base model.
+They correspond to the actual (physical) model features, such as the change points, the reporting delay and the week modulation.

+    - Every feature has it's own function that takes in arguments to set prior assumptions.
+    - Sometimes they also take in input (data, reported cases ... ) but none of the function performs any actual modifactions on the data.
+They only tell pymc3 what it is supposed to do during the sampling.
-* None of our functions actually modifies any data.
-They rather define ways how pymc3 should is allowed to modify data (during the sampling).
+    - None of our functions actually modifies any data.
+They rather define ways how pymc3 should modify data during the sampling.
-* pymc3 context and adding trace variables
+    - Most of the feature functions add variables to the ``pymc3.trace``, see the function arguments that start with ``name_``.

+* in pymc3 it is common to use a context, as we also do in the example. everything within the block ``with cov19.model.Cov19Model(**params_model) as this_model:`` automagically applies to ``this_model``.
+Alternatively, you could provide a keyword to each function ``model=this_model``.

 Example
 -------